cburdine/materials-ml-workshop/MaterialsML/python/python_basics.md

 ```
 PLANCK_CONSTANT = 6.626 * 10**(-34) # Planck constant (h) in J/Hz
-MEANING_OF_LIFE = 42                # The meaning of Life, the Universe, and Everything.
+MEANING_OF_LIFE = 42                # The meaning of Life, the universe, and everything.
 ```

 :::{seealso}
-If you want to learn more about good python naming conventions see the Python [PEP-8 documentation](https://peps.python.org/pep-0008/).
+If you want to learn more about good Python naming conventions see the Python [PEP-8 documentation](https://peps.python.org/pep-0008/).
 :::

 ## Exercises